xenburn/ignite/docs/quick-start/mobx-state-tree.md

 * Stores grow code fast, so prefer many smaller stores to monolith stores (instead of a giant `UserStore`, prefer a `CurrentUserStore`, `LoginStore`, `SignupStore`, `UserPreferencesStores`)

 ## Computed Views
 These are awesome.
 Use as many as you can.
-Much of the calculations in your React components can be lifted up here.
+Many of the calculations in your React components can be lifted up here.

 ## Actions
 * use `flow`